Squirrel Cage Rotor vs. Wound Rotor: Key Differences Explained

 Design and Construction

-The structural design of each rotor type marks a significant difference.
-The squirrel cage rotor is designed for simplicity and robustness, while the wound rotor is inherently complex, featuring coils and slip rings.
-This complexity adds to its manufacturing cost and maintenance needs, as collectors and brushes may require periodic servicing.
+The structural design is a key difference between rotor types.
+Squirrel cage rotors are designed for simplicity and durability, whereas wound rotors are more complex, featuring coils and slip rings.
+This complexity can increase manufacturing costs and maintenance requirements, as brushes and collectors may need regular servicing.

 Starting Torque